BenBahu/Robotics---Robot-Control-with-Computer-Vision/README.md

   - [6.
 Conclusion](#6-conclusion)

 ## Overview
-This repository accompanies the Jupyter Notebook **`Group_T22_report.ipynb`**, which contains the end-to-end workflow, code, and results.
-It is organized to support reproducibility and further development.
+This repository accompanies the Jupyter Notebook **`Group_T22_report.ipynb`**, which documents our Mobile Robotics project end-to-end: from sensor calibration and state estimation (Kalman filtering) to occupancy-grid mapping, global path planning and local obstacle avoidance, all the way to on-robot execution (via tdmclient) and reproducible simulations.
+It explains the rationale behind each module, visualizes intermediate results (plots and debug overlays), and ties them together into a modular pipeline for autonomous navigation.
+The goal is to provide a clear, reusable baseline that others can run, adapt, and extend for their own robots or course projects.

 ## Getting Started